cBioPortal/session-service/README.md

 and data already exists in the database returns the session id of that session instead of creating a duplicate.

 WARNING: This is case sensitive.
-You should probably always use the same case for source and type.
+You should always use the same case for source and type.

 Example body for POST http://localhost:8080/api/sessions/msk_portal/main_session/